 are not often taken into account.

-ETSI’s Human Factors Technical Committee is preparing a Technical Report giving an overview of standardization relating to the needs of inhabitants of (or visitors to) smart cities and communities.
+ETSI’s Human Factors Technical Committee is preparing a Technical Report (for June 2020) giving an overview of standardization relating to the needs of inhabitants of (or visitors to) smart cities and communities.
 The Report will explore how links between local communities and standardization can be improved and make appropriate recommendations to standards bodies, cities and policy-makers.

 See the dedicated website for more details about this project.

 A list of related standards in the public domain is accessible via the ETSI standards search.